 Appeals Court Lets Hunt for Anonymous Online Critics Proceed

-SAN FRANCISCO (CN) — A California appeals handed free speech advocates a tepid victory Wednesday, reversing dismissal of a tech company’s libel lawsuit against anonymous employees and a job-hunting website where they posted critical comments.
+SAN FRANCISCO (CN) — A California appeals court handed free speech advocates a tepid victory Wednesday, reversing dismissal of a tech company’s libel lawsuit against anonymous employees and a job-hunting website where they posted critical comments.

 A state judge had dismissed software company ZL Technologies’ lawsuit, for failure to serve seven Doe defendants who posted the reviews about ZL, and a motion to compel compliance with a subpoena that ZL served on Glassdoor Inc., seeking the reviewers’ identities and contact information.